A legal philosophy built on honesty

-Published in Criminal Law on October 2, 2015.
+Published in Criminal Law by Chris Eskew on July 7, 2023.

 What Happens When You Get Arrested in Indianapolis?

 An arrest is a scary experience for anyone.
 The whole process has you out of sorts, you wonder what your next move is.
 In this article, we walk you through the arrest process.
-After you post bail or you are released, your best bet is to contact an Indiana criminal defense attorney right away.
+After you post bail or you are released, your best bet is to contact a criminal defense attorney right away.

 What Happens After A Cause Number Is Generated For Your Case?